Suffering A Digital Skills Shortfall? Our Guide On What To Do!

 The trouble is that we can have lots of theory clogging up our brains.
 Unless you combine it with hard practice, however, you’re probably not going to learn all you need to.

 There are a few ways to do it at work, of course.
 You could ask your boss to let you get involved in a new marketing initiative if it means you are likely to learn new things.
 A lot will depend on your manager and the makeup of your team but that doesn’t mean you shouldn’t pester and make a nuisance of yourself.
 Persistence can pay off.

 The other important step is to take charge of your own continuing professional development or CPD.
 Going on new courses and getting various certificates provides you with strong evidence to put on your CV that you’re a person who likes to learn new things.
 Most new employers will be looking for digital marketing professionals who are keen to take charge of their own learning and stay current.

 5. Don’t Drift

 Finally, doing nothing shouldn’t be an option.
 If you want to be relevant in your career, it’s up to you to address any skills shortage you may have.
 While you can learn a lot online and from various free sites, undertaking some additional formal training plants smaller markers for your future career success.

 The vast majority of businesses, from SMEs to the big corporations, know how important the digital environment is for their own personal success.
 Taking a closer look at your digital skills set is vital if you want to appeal to more companies, give yourself greater opportunities and stay ahead of the competition when it’s time to apply for new jobs.

 There’s no doubt that digital skills shortage is a big issue in many countries.
 According to the Open University it’s actually reaching crisis levels.

 If you work in digital marketing, however, this is also a great opportunity to boost your employability and your reputation within the industry.
-Addressing any skills shortage, in fact, could ensure you’re ahead of the competition when you apply for that next big job.
+Addressing any skills shortage, in fact, could ensure you’re ahead of the competition when you apply for digital jobs.
 All you need to do is take control.